How To configure Sitecore with SolrCloud

-In the first part of our Solr series we talked about Automated Deployments.
 In this article we document how to configure a SolrCloud for Sitecore 9.2.0 (rev. 002893) using cluster Solr instances in cloud mode.

 For clarification, reference to SolrCloud means the mode in how Solr is running and not to be confused with Solr running on the cloud.